JMHOO/planet-insight/README.md

 -   Use predefined JSON file to define deep learning network architetures
 -   Support modular models to reduce the complexity of building similar models
 -   Pretrained model can be loaded into extended network architectures
--   Training instances (dockerized container) can be deployed to anywhere
+-   Training instances (dockerized container) can be deployed anywhere
--   In a "hypr task", the user specifies hyperparameters to explore, creating multiple trainings
+-   In a "hypr task", the user specifies hyperparameters to explore, creating multiple trainings (currently using random search)

 ![screen](media/main_screenshot.png)